0Alastair1/Snake-console/README.md

 # Snake-console
-A snake console game made in c++ using no external graphics libaries C++ project for practising C++.
+A snake console game made in c++ using no external graphics libaries.
+C++ project for practising C++.
 Uses custom double buffering.